 2. Add the lentils and a little of the stock and simmer.
 Keep adding small amounts of stock bit by bit as the lentils cook and soften, as if you were cooking a risotto.

 3. Once the lentils are starting to soften and break down, add the chicken and curry paste and stir well.
 Continue simmering and adding the stock until the chicken has cooked through.
-(If the lentils start to stick to the pan at this point, just add a little extra boiling water to loosen it.)
+If the lentils start to stick to the pan at this point, just add a little extra boiling water to loosen it.
+We have found that we usually add at least 300ml extra boiling water as they do tend to stick quite a bit.

 4. Add the baby spinach at the last minute, season with salt and pepper and stir until the spinach has wilted.